cs1302uga/cs1302-tutorials/unix/README.rst

 * Odin may have recieved updates since this tutorial was written.
   What version of ``bash`` is available when you are logged in?

-If you run ``bash`` without supplying any command-line arguments, then it launches a *subshell,* When the subshell exits, control returns to the shell that launched it.
-A subshell is not the login shell, even if they are instances of the same shell program.
-A more precise definition for *login shell* is the instance of the shell program that is launched when you login.

 The GNU of GNU bash is an extensive collection of free programs maintained by the Free Software Foundation.
 The word "GNU" is a |racronym|_ that stands for "GNU's Not Unix!"
 While the GNU project provides implementations of